SoftDevCHD/DrawThatPublic/README.md

 * Login
    * User can register with a group
    * User can sign in or sign up
-   * User chooses the number of teams participating
+* Menu
+   * User can set up game (set up teams and continue or create new game)
 * Stream
    * Display random words to be drawn by players
    * Clock/Timer for increased competitiveness.
 Basically, users have a time limit to draw